jsmenzies/jsmenzies/README.md

 ### Hi there 👋

-### I'm a software engineer, specialising in leading architecture and implementation of real-time event based microservice solutions and API design.
+### I'm a Lead Software Engineer, specialising in the architecting and implementation of real-time event based microservice solutions and API design.

 - 🧳  I'm currently working on...